Marctrix14/server-performance-stats/README.md

 Check the project information at the following link: https://roadmap.sh/projects/server-stats

-To run the bash script, run "chmod +x ./server-stats.sh" to be able to execute it.
+To run the bash script, run "chmod +x ./server-stats.sh" to be able to execute it.<br>
-Then run: "./server-stats.sh".
+Then run: "./server-stats.sh".<br>
 After every change run "source ./server-stats.sh".

 SCRIPT's output: